ThyssenKrupp may seek compensation for Steel Americas

-FRANKFURT, Dec 9 (Reuters) - ThyssenKrupp is considering demanding compensation from its former chief executive and other managers for costly investments in steel plants in Brazil and the United States.
+FRANKFURT (Reuters) - ThyssenKrupp (TKAG.DE) is considering demanding compensation from its former chief executive and other managers for costly investments in steel plants in Brazil and the United States.

 A spokesman for ThyssenKrupp confirmed on Sunday a Der Spiegel magazine report that supervisory board chairman Gerhard Cromme had mandated a law firm to determine whether former Chief Executive Ekkehard Schulz and other former board members had knowingly provided wrong information regarding the investments.